Personal profile

 Email: [email protected]

-I am a specialist in the culture and history of error in early modern England.
-I am interested in how perceptions of error manifested and changed during this period, in epistemological contexts such as natural philosophy, travel and navigation.
-In 2023, I will be a British Library Eccles Fellow to conduct archival research for my second monograph in this area.
+I am an early modern literary and book historian.
+I specialise in the culture and history of error in early modern England.
+I am interested in how perceptions of error manifested and changed during this period, in epistemological contexts such as natural philosophy, travel and print.
 I am Co-editor on the Notebooks volume of The Complete Works of Thomas Browne (OUP).
 I am also working on a short book entitled Early Modern Bookspace, under contract with Cambridge University Press.

 My first monograph, entitled Shakespeare in Error: Error in Shakespeare, is published with Palgrave Macmillan, see here.
 Its central work is to re-value error not just in the material text but as a way of interpreting Shakespeare’s literary style as heavily digressive and figurative, reconnecting error to its earlier meaning not just of mistake but wandering.
 It examines the different aspects of error to be found within Shakespeare's drama, including the politics of attributing error to particular social groups such as women and foreigners, and the editorial history of the treatment of error in the texts of Shakespeare.
 Error in Shakespeare has been reviewed in Shakespeare, Renaissance Studies and the Times Literary Supplement.
 You can watch the launch of my book here.